Car accident victim awarded compensation of $355,000 for whiplash injury

 In handing down his decision, Judge Dorney QC indicated that the Plaintiff's success in achieving the damages he did was due to a lack of questioning by the defence as to his earning capacity pre-accident and his prospects of obtaining permanent residency and appropriate visas to continue working in Australia.

-To read this decision handed down on 23 May 2016 in Brisbane District Court in full, go to the following link: Sungki Min v Huang & Ors QCD 116.
+Read the decision handed down on 23 May 2016 in Brisbane District Court in full: Sungki Min v Huang & Ors QCD 116.